Share from Insight-live.com (Lab Documentation and Calculation System) by Digitalfire. https://digitalfire.com

 |*Laguna Gum Solution||113.000||GM||22.60%|

-The objective was to produce a super-refractory powder that stays in place but does not harden, chip or cake, that does not shrink and crack.
-And that paints on well and stays wet long enough to level and even out with a brush.
+*This produces a super-refractory powder layer that stays in place and does not harden excessively after many firings, does not chip or cake, that does not shrink and crack.
+Because it contains gum it paints on very well, staying wet long enough to level and even out with a brush.
+Also useful as a refractory ceramic coating.

 L4001 Kiln wash (left) vs. typical kaolin:silica wash (right)